cse110-sp25-group27/cse110-sp25-group27/admin/meetings/51525-retrospective-1.md

     - Communicate better with backend on what is needed in order for them to succeeded
     - Reading up on materials for some ideas such as meta query before trying to implement them while reading
 - Backend:
+    - Setup specific and agreed upon times during the week to quickly check in with frontends progress
+    - Finish labs at least a day before they are due so our we will be prepared to use the topics in our project

 ## Follow-up / Next Steps